sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-folderlocations-programdata.md

 -   If you change the default location of the program-data folders to a volume other than the system volume, you cannot service your image.
 Any updates, fixes, or service packs may not be applied to the installation.

-For a list of more known issues with this setting, see [Description of known issues with the FolderLocation settings](http://go.microsoft.com/fwlink/?LinkId=142275%0A).

 The path can be on a volume other than the system drive, as long as it meets the following requirements: